BjornvdLaan/kotlinconf-2023-ktor-multiplatform/README.md

 # Ktor on JVM and Native (linux) in Docker and Kubernetes
-This repository contains materials for my upcoming KotlinConf 2023 talk.
-Have a look, but don't tell your friends yet ;)
+This repository contains materials for my KotlinConf 2023 talk.

 The instructions below are based on Minikube and Ddosify.